jcopperman/hotelcalifornia/README.md

 - **ACTUAL RESULT:** The broswer indicates that the site is not secure and the url contains HTTP

 ## PART 2: Test Automation with .NET

+### Automation Summary
+Technology: .NET Core project using NUnit and running on Travis CI